 On-premises (non-Kubernetes): user account, custom service account, service name, Istio service account, or GCP service account.
 The custom service account refers to the existing service account just like the identities that the customer’s Identity Directory manages.

-The Istiod component is the consolidated monolithic control plane binary that encapsulates the functions of Pilot, Citadel, Mixer, and Galley.
+The Istiod component is the consolidated control plane binary that encapsulates the functions of Pilot, Galley, Citadel, and the sidecar injector.

 - Managed Control Plane